k2view-academy/K2View-Academy/articles/06_LU_tables/03_table_indexes.md

 # Table Indexes

 ## What Is an LU Table Index?
 An index can be created for an LU table in order to improve performance when querying / updating LU tables in memory during the Sync process.
-Indexes are created on a table level and can be built for one or many fields.
-Each LU table can have several indexes where each index can contain several columns.
+Indexes are created on a table level and can be built for either one field or many fields.
+Each LU table can have several indexes, where each index can contain several columns.

 ## When Do I Create an Index?
 When querying LU tables, indexes should be considered for fields used in WHERE clauses.